nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ## Final words

 I don't believe the Mandalorian would say *"This is the way"*, in terms of this approach.
-There are pro's and con's to it and it certainly is not a silver bullet.
+There are pro's and cons to it and it certainly is not a silver bullet.

 ### Pro's

 - Much easier to use the vast existing JavaScript ecosystem.
 I've used [reactstrap](https://reactstrap.github.io/), [react-form-hook](https://react-hook-form.com/), [yup](https://github.com/jquense/yup), [react-switch](https://react-switch.netlify.com/) without the need of writing a single binding file.
 - No need for any webpack stuff!
-For me this is a big win, even when I wanted to use Sass the documentation of CRA as dead simple and it a minute later everything was up and running.
+For me this is a big win, even when I wanted to use Sass the documentation of Create React Application as dead simple and it a minute later everything was up and running.
 - Tooling for React is vastly superior.
 I'm using Rider and all the good magic of WebStorm for React components is available for me.
 - The formatting story is nicer, Fantomas is not that good with formatting Elmish views.
 I'm aware of this and it is just hard to get right.
-So I'm happy that I can use Prettier for that.
+So, I'm happy that I can use Prettier for that.

 ### Con's

 - Part of the application is now not statically typed.
 It provides speed but a what cost right?
 - The initial setup is rather time consuming.
 Doing the whole FAKE setup to have everything in place took some time.
-However I really enjoyed it so I didn't really mind.
+However, I really enjoyed it so I didn't really mind.
 - The output of the console is less clear.
 Since we are using two processes to compile all code to JavaScript it can get hard to spot what is going wrong from time to time.
-CRA has this habit of clearing the screen when it compiles.
-So you need to scroll to see the F# error you might have.
+Create React Application has this habit of clearing the screen when it compiles.
+Consequentially, you need to scroll to see the F# error you might have.

-Overall I like this, and time will tell if this ends up to be my new default or not.
+Overall, I like this, and time will tell if this ends up to be my new default or not.
 Thanks for reading this far and I hope you enjoy the rest the of F# Advent calendar!

 Yours truly,